Enrol as a cross-institute or cross-study mode student

 Step 4.
 Enrol or take leave via Enrolment Online

-If you’re undertaking all courses at the host institute for a given semester, apply for a leave of absence for the relevant semester via Enrolment Online by the enrolment deadline.
+If you’re undertaking all courses at the host institute for a given semester, you’ll need to take a break from your RMIT study by applying for a leave of absence for the relevant semester via Enrolment Online by the enrolment deadline.

 Step 5.
 Be aware of fees and loans